Liza-Shtonda/tetris/README.md

 # tetris
-electronic version of popular game, using tkinter library You can run this program in cmd with command "main.py"
+electronic version of popular game, using tkinter library.

+You can run this program in cmd with command "main.py"